syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Cell.md

 {% endhighlight  %}
 {% endtabs %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![](Cell_images/Cell_img1.png)